 Picture this: You run a meat packaging and processing plant that’s operating at full capacity six days per week, and your cooling systems are working overtime to keep the packaged meats at their optimal temperature.
 Out of the blue, you get a call from your CO2 supplier telling you they are having an unexpected shutdown and can’t meet your CO2 needs to cool your product.
 Now you’ve got thousands of dollars worth of meat products to keep cool and no way to do it—what do you do?

 In this scenario, you could have avoided the unexpected loss of supply if you’d been checking in with your CO2 supplier regularly.

 “From an industry standpoint, it’s understood that there will be events that impact production of CO2.
-It’s critical that your supplier has a robust CO2 supply network to keep your plant fulfilled during a supply disruption,” says Bill Baker, Vice President of Food, Beverage and Retail Markets at Airgas.
+It’s critical that your supplier has a robust CO2 supply network to keep your plant fulfilled during a supply disruption,” says Bill Baker, Vice President of Service Markets and Safety for Airgas, an Air Liquide company.